Roadrunner Traditions

 Día En La Sombrilla

-A major San Antonio tradition is Fiesta - a weeks-long spring celebration of the city's vibrant community.
-It shouldn't be any surprise that UTSA is a hotspot for event festivities.
+Fiesta is a major San Antonio tradition - a weeks-long spring celebration of the city's vibrant community.
+It shouldn't be any surprise that UTSA joins in the event festivities.
 UTSA is home to Día En La Sombrilla, a daylong fair that takes place in the Sombrilla Plaza and features food, music, medals, and cascarones (hollowed-out chicken eggs filled with confetti or small toys).
-UTSA is also a mainstay at nearly every Fiesta parade — keep an eye out for the university's dynamic floats.
+UTSA is also a mainstay at nearly every Fiesta parade — keep an eye out for the university's spirited floats.

 UTSA Fight Song